simonewebdesign/simonewebdesign/source/_posts/2013-08-30-how-to-remove-element-from-array.md

 #### Awesome!
 But&#8230; why can't I just use the <code>delete</code> keyword?

-Oh, so you've heard of that magical JavaScript keyword too, isn't it?
+Oh, so you've heard of that magical JavaScript keyword too, haven't you?
 You can do cool things with it, like:

 ``` javascript
 var a = ['foo', 'bar'];